dotkom/monoweb/docs/attendance-specification.md

 The registration for an event consists of pools.
 A pool has a capacity and a rule for which year students can register for the pool.
 The capacity of an event is the total capacity of all its pools.

+No two pools in an event can have overlapping rules for which year students can register for the pool.
+This means that a user never can register for more than one pool in an event.

 Reserve users can sign up for the waiting list for what will become the merge pool once all pools merge at a predefined merge time.
 Their registration time for the waiting list on the merge pool is set to the time of the merge + the time they took to register after the initial main registration start.

 This means that, in practice, registering earlier gives a reserve user a better position on the waiting list for the merge pool compared to other reserve users, encouraging reserve users to sign up sooner even though the users may not have a direct slot in the event.